binkley/modern-java-practices/README.md

   local build.
 Time spent fixing issues locally is better than waiting on CI to fail, or worse, for production to fail
-* The article focuses on Gradle and Maven: these are the most used build tools for Java/JVM projects.
+* The article focuses on Gradle and Maven: these are the most used build tools for Modern Java/JVM projects.
 However, if you use a different build tool, most suggestions still can help you

 I want to help with the question: _I am at Day 1 on my project_: How do I begin with a local build that is supports my team through the project